-Quarterly Program Performance Metrics Q1-Q3 2013
+Quarterly Program Performance Metrics Q1-Q4 2013

 This quarterly metric measures trials lasting six months or longer as a share of all active trials.
 These figures include trial modifications that have been cancelled or converted to permanent modifications by the servicer and are pending reporting to the program system of record.
-Additionally, servicers may process cancellations of permanent modifications for reasons, including but not limited to, data corrections, loan repurchase agreements, etc. This process requires reverting the impacted permanent modifications to trials in the HAMP system of record with re-boarding of some of these permanent modifications in subsequent reporting periods.
+Additionally, servicers may process cancellations of permanent modifications for reasons, including but not limited to, data corrections, loan repurchase agreements, etc. This process requires reverting the impacted permanent modifications to trials in the HAMP system of record and resubmitting them in subsequent reporting periods.